ToucH9000/HIDEpropLOS/README.md

-# PIFvayuLOS (Deprecated)
+# HIDErootLOS (Vayu)
-Magisk module to fix Play Integrity in LineageOS for POCO X3 Pro.
+Hide root checks in LineageOS for POCO X3 Pro.

 ## Bonus Stuff
 See [Details](Details.md) for more power.